mrdandelion6/Learn-to-Code/README.md

 ### Learn R
 Learn data analysis and a little ML using R. Made for someone who has never seen R before.
 Located in the `r` directory.

-`notes.Rmd` will contain detailed notes on using R. See [r/README](r/README.md) for setting up R in VS Code.
+`notes.Rmd` will contain detailed notes on using R. See [r/README](r/README.md) for setting up R in VS Code or also [read my article](https://towardsdev.com/setting-up-r-for-vs-code-c03a6fda311d) on Medium

 ---
 ### Learn MATLAB